jace-ys/lab-automation/docs/getting-started.md

 To get the core and edge services connected and properly deployed, you might need to perform the following steps:

 - Open host ports on your remote server running the core services.
 These ports can be found in the [`docker-compose.yaml`](../docker-compose.yaml) file.
+This can be done using something like `iptables` or `ufw`.

 - Use environment variables to point the edge services running on peripheral machines to the core services running on a remote server.
 Check each service's README for the list of environment variables that can be configured.